DUNE-DAQ/flxlibs/docs/README.md

 # flxlibs - FELIX card software and utilities
-Appfwk DAQModules, utilities, and scripts for DUNE Upstream DAQ FELIX Readout Software.
+Appfwk DAQModules, utilities, and scripts for the FELIX readout card.

 ## Building